ttag-org/ttag/gitbook/tag-ngettext--nt-.md

 ### Overview

-This tag is used for plural forms.
-And is handy when your default locale has less or more that 2 forms. \(**is not an English locale**\).
+This is kind of experimental tag and can be handy when your default locale has less or more that 2 forms. \(**is not an English locale**\).
 It assumes that you have only 1 plural form in your sources, and other forms are inside the .po files.

 ### Usage